evolutio/djavue3/docs/README_EN.md

 🌈 TIPS/TRICKS: You can install a specific node version into your machine or use tools like [NVM](https://github.com/nvm-sh/nvm), [nodist](https://github.com/nullivex/nodist) and [asdf](https://github.com/asdf-vm/asdf) to install/handle multiple versions for each project use one specific version
 :::

+**Other things that you can do at this point:**
+- Use `npm run format` to run the code formatter (Prettier) and fix some possible formating style problems
+- Use `npm run lint` to run the linter and check if some code is not following the rules
+- Use `npm run test:unit` to run the frontend tests
+- Use `npm run build` which will generate the `dist` folder that contains the final html+css+js to published

 ## 🐋 Running all with docker